VikingAntics/vkaParticleTool/README.md

  The vkaParticleTool folder needs to be in the res://addons folder in your Godot project.
 Then goto menu Project->Project Settings->Plugins and make sure vkaParticleTool is checked/enabled.

  These are the features:

+ The vkaParticleTool Panel only becomes visible if you select a valid Particle Node in the Scene Inspector.

  Emit Button - Emits the currently selected particle (i.e. sets emitting = true)